scenerystack/community/docs/reference/api/scenery/Path.md

 # Path

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/nodes/Path.ts](https://github.com/phetsims/scenery/blob/main/js/nodes/Path.ts) for the most up-to-date information.

 ## Overview

 A Path draws a Shape with a specific type of fill and stroke.
 Mixes in Paintable.